LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 Description: This is for learning, studying, researching, and analyzing stock in deep learning (DL) and machine learning (ML).
 Predicting Stock with Machine Learning or Deep Learning with different types of algorithm.
 Experimental in stock data and see how it works and why it works or why it does not works that way.

-### Three types of data: Categorical, Discrete, and Continuous variables
+### Three main types of data: Categorical, Discrete, and Continuous variables
   1. Categorical variable(Qualitative): Label data or distinct groups.
   2. Discrete variable (Class Data): Numerica variables but the data is countable number of values between any two values.
   3. Continuous variable (Quantitative): Numeric variables that have an infinite number of values between any two values.